Interview with Henry Moss

 Description

 Henry grew up in Bradford and left school just before the outbreak of war.
-He had various jobs like working in the mill, a greengrocer’s shop, the dye works and then garment cutting for the army.
-At 17 and a half was called up in London where he was kitted out and had the necessary inoculations.
+He had various jobs, including working in the mill, a greengrocer’s shop, the dye works and then garment cutting for the army.
+Aged 17 and a half he was called up in London where he was kitted out and had the necessary inoculations.
 He had been in the Air Training Corps so chose to apply for the Royal Air Force.
 He was told he could be a wireless operator air gunner, trained in Morse code and learned about the .303 Browning.
 The recruits were sent to RAF Pembrey in South Wales for gunnery training where they worked on Martinets and Ansons.
 They then went to 26 Operation Training Unit to crew up and fly on Wellingtons.
 Henry spent time at 1669 Heavy Conversion Unit in Nottinghamshire to train on Lancasters as mid-upper gunner.
-He was posted to 138 Squadron which was a special operations unit working on Halifaxes and Lysanders aircraft dropping supplies to the resistance.
-They also dropped off or picked up agents in France.
+He was posted to 138 Squadron which was a special operations unit working on Halifaxes and Lysanders aircraft, dropping supplies to the resistance, as well as dropping off/picking up agents in France.
 Their first two operations were to Kiel.
 Henry recalled a daylight operation to Bremen in 1945 when they suffered a hole in the fuselage from anti-aircraft fire.
-During the war they did five operations in all, plus trips for Operation Manna and Exodus.
+During the war they completed five operations in all, plus trips for Operation Manna and Exodus.
 The crew did not keep in touch after the war.
 When Henry was demobbed he went back to work for the army garment firm.

 Creator